effie-0/COVIDCare/README.md

 - Hints for today's health status will be a part of Product Increment 2.
 - The health record submitted by the form will not be recorded in the backend.
 - The previous health records are hard-coded.
-- User stories data are hard-coded
-- User comments are gard-codeda and will not be recorded in the backend

 ### Emotion